supporting creativity and the arts

 projects that promote art and craft education through funding programs in the visual arts, arts and crafts, and art history preservation efforts.

 The Windgate Charitable Foundation is a private grant-making foundation established by an Arkansas family in 1993.
-The corpus of the foundation is comprised of donations of Walmart stock acquired by the family over many years.

 Our principal goals are to: